 We really like this two-way radio’s five-mile range in open areas with little obstructions.
 It also works in the UHF 400 to 470 MHz range, which offers better penetration and less interference in enclosed areas than VHF.
 16 pre-programmed channels are more than enough to find clear reception and a built-in speaker delivers crisp and loud audio with little static.

 This pair of two-way radios are very compact, 4.5” tall, and weighing only 5.5 ounces.
 Although small, it uses a combination of hard plastic and rubber, durable enough to withstand repeated drops out on the trails without breaking.
-Kudos for a 1500 mAh rechargeable battery, which is good for a 2.5-hour charge for up to 8 hours of continuous talk time.
+Kudos for a 1500 mAh rechargeable battery giving this model its power, which is good for a 2.5-hour charge for up to 8 hours of continuous talk time and communication for this price range.
 If you have a soft spot for spy gear, check out our review of 11 gadgets to spy on cheating spouses.

 Award: HONORABLE MENTION